 Early in the development of PAGE, I considered dropping completely the preference stuff derived from Virtual Tcl primarily because many of the preferences were related to functions that do not have meaning to PAGE.
 However, I really disliked the gray background in PAGE and wanted to change it to my favorite background color - wheat.
 Also, I felt that capability should be shared with the users.
-Having made that decision, it was then a small step to consider allowing the user to have one color scheme for running PAGE, while generating a Python GUI with a different color scheme.
+Having made that decision, I saw that it was then a small step to consider allowing the user to have one color scheme for running PAGE, while generating a Python GUI with a different color scheme.
 A similar progression of thoughts has occurred with respect to fonts; it started because the default fonts are too small for my elderly eyes.
 So one thing leads to another and it became a question of where to stop.
 In version 4.0 I am implementing color schemes consisting of foreground and background colors as well as separate fonts for PAGE and the generated GUI.
 I am also trying to provide reasonable highlight coloring.
 I try to provide helpful information in the generated code so that you will be able to see what I am trying to do and thus be able to customize your results.

 In addition there is the argument for manipulating colors is that by not exploiting colors, one is not really exploiting Tk well.
-Not really understanding ttk styles at all well, I ask that if you find better ways or even a way of doing something which eludes me, please let me know, I will be happy to use it, and secondly, hating to try impose my stylistic tastes, I again welcome comments.
+Not really understanding ttk styles at all well, I ask that if you find better ways or even a way of doing something which eludes me, please let me know, I will be happy to use it, and secondly, hating to try imposing my stylistic tastes, I again welcome comments.
 Also let me say, I have done most of my development and testing with light colors, in particular the color wheat.
 That means that things can be expected to work better with light colors.
 I have also tested and tried to make things work with a blue background and white foreground.

 Let me start by clarifying what is meant by defaults and preferences here.
 Defaults are the values which will be used for colors, background and foreground, and font selection and sizes unless the PAGE user sets them specifically for individual GUI widgets.
 Defaults also include colors and fonts to be used by PAGE in displaying its windows.
 As I have implemented the different widgets, I have made some “default” decisions.
 For example, in the Scrolledtext widget, I decided it makes more sense for the wrap property to be “word” rather than “char”.